 Since most workers who face severe injuries rarely make a full recovery, so their doctor assigns a number to the extent to which the affected body part may face permanent problems.
 This number is referred to as the PPD rating expressed as a percentage.
 For example, the doctor might say “15 percent PPD to the arm”.
 This proportion is then entered into a mathematical formula that also includes your pre-injury wages, the result of which shows how much the employee is owed in PPD benefits.

 Once an injured worker files their worker’s compensation claim and gets accepted by the state, they receive PPD benefits either in the form of installments or as a lump sum payment, based on their personal choice.
 In the case that the employee opts for installments, they’ll be paid until they reach the age of 70.
 Lump-sum payout, on the other hand, is subject to certain restrictions.

-Common Types of Injuries that Result in PPDAccording to the US Department of labor, construction is the most dangerous industry for workers.
+According to the US Department of labor, construction is the most dangerous industry for workers.
 A wide range of medical conditions can result in a PPD.
 The most common conditions include: